Tell Ashtara: Ashteroth in the Assyrian relief

-The Assyrians came back in 722/721 BC and removed the 10 tribes of Israel out of Israel and brought them to Assyria.
-This relief is hugely important because it shows the beginning of the exile of the 10 tribes of Israel.
-They never returned.
-You can see a mound below the town in the relief.
-That means there was a tell below the town.
-A tell is where the town is built on top of the previous demolished buildings and pottery etc. The floppy turbans and pointed shoes and the style of the cloaks are typical for Israel at that period.
-You can see that the same clothes are shown on the Black Obelisk of Shalmaneser III, which is very close to it in the Assyrian section of the British Museum in London.
+The floppy turbans and pointed shoes and the style of the cloaks are typical for Israel at that period and shown on the Black Obelisk of Shalmaneser III, which is very close to it in the Assyrian section of the British Museum in London.
 The Black Obelisk is dated to about 825 BC.
 It was also excavated at Nimrud by Sir Austen Henry Layard in 1848.
 It shows king Jehu of Israel (or his representative) offering tribute to Shalmaneser III on the second register down.
-The clothes are the same as on the Ashteroth relief.